Carnations-Botanica/Core-Configuration-Docs/_hardware/03-KnowYourHardware/01-Windows/index.md

 <h2 id="finding-input-types" align="center">Finding Input Devices and Type</h2>
 <br>

-{: .internalnote }
-This section is a placeholder outline for Contributors to fill in!
-Thank you for this, I have 0 laptop experience :P The plan here is to first find the Trackpad/Touchpad, and determine its type, then we move on and figure out Keyboard.

 {: .note }
 This section is specific to Mobile platforms, such as Laptops and Handhelds.
-If you are on a Desktop, you can safely skip this section of the instructions.
+If you are on a Desktop, you can safely skip this section of the instructions as your input is USB based.

 <p align="center">When it comes to mobile devices such as Laptops and handheld devices, <b>you'll need to use Device Manager, not HWiNFO64</b> to determine the way that your input devices are wired to the machine.</p>